This page contains information about the Congressional Affairs Division responsibilities and office structure.

 - Advising the FEMA Administrator, and other senior agency officials, on legislative matters pertaining to emergency management.

 The Congressional Affairs Division is led by Director Aaron Davis.
-It consists of two branches: The Disaster Response Branch and The Legislative Branch.
+It consists of two branches: The Disaster Response Branch and the Legislative Branch.
+You can contact us at 202-646-4500.

 The Disaster Response Branch